Suredbits/slate/source/index.html.md

 ## Overview

 Our Discreet Log Contract service is in early beta.
+It is available only on testnet at this time.

 To learn more details on Discreet Log Contracts, check out this series of articles.

 [Discreet Log Contracts 101](https://suredbits.com/discreet-log-contracts-part-1-what-is-a-discreet-log-contract/)

+## Format

 A DLC signature will have the following signature format: